chef/chef-web-docs/content/platforms.md

 | Rocky Linux | `x86_64`, `aarch64` | `8.x` | CentOS |

-Chef InSpec Target Mode (`inspec --target`) may be functional on additional platforms, versions, and architectures but are not validated by Chef Software, Inc.
+Chef InSpec Target Mode (`inspec --target`) may be functional on additional platforms, versions, and architectures but aren't validated by Chef Software, Inc.

 ### Chef Manage